 When it comes to content and SEO, your content needs to have as deep a knowledge base as possible.

 It needs to address the end user’s concerns with more depth and value than your competitors.
 This means more case studies, more videos, more step-by-step guides, more FAQs, and – generally – more words.
+That’s when SEO content optimization comes into play.

 Because by doing this, you’re adding value.